Construction Accident Attorney in San Antonio

 Workplace accidents at construction sites are a common type of workplace injury in Texas.
 Because of the many potentially unsafe working environments that occur on construction sites, such as working on elevated and unprotected structures and scaffolding, close contact with heavy machinery, contact with hazardous substances, etc., construction site accidents can cause the most serious types of personal injuries.

-These serious injuries can cause fatalities, completely disable an employee from further work or can disrupt the ability of an employee to earn a reasonable living.
-Any of these events create great hardships on the injured workers and their families.
+These serious injuries can cause fatalities, completely disable an employee from further work, or can disrupt the ability of an employee to earn a reasonable living.
+Any of these events create great hardships for the injured workers and their families.

-Why Hire the Law Offices of Pat Maloney?
+Why Hire the Law Offices of Pat Maloney, P.C.?

 When you are suffering from a construction accident injury, you need to secure a construction and workplace attorney you can trust to help your case.
-At The Law Offices of Pat Maloney, we are dedicated to helping injured workers secure the compensation they deserve.
+At the Law Offices of Pat Maloney, P.C., we are dedicated to helping injured workers secure the compensation they deserve.

 - We have more than 65 years of combined legal experience in all areas of personal injury law, including cases involving construction site accidents.

 - You will always have access to your qualified attorney.
-Your case will never be handed off onto an assistant or paralegal.
+Your case will never be handed off to an assistant or paralegal.